bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 # List of scalars

 A list of scalars is also an expression that denotes a list of scalars, instead of a single one.

-    var a[] = 0 1 2 (1+2)

-A list of scalars is expected after a 'var' command, when the variable is immediately followed by a set of brackets, in which case it signals that it is to create an "array" variable where the variable is to hold a list of scalars, instead of just a single one.
-Besides, the 'var' command, the syntax for expressing a list of scalars appears within the 'for' command, as part of the arguments of a 'cartesian', 'argand', 'lego', etc.
+This expression is enabled whenever a list of scalars is expected, such as after the equal sign of a 'var' command when the variable is preceeded by an at-sign, in which case the variable is expected as an array that is to hold a list of numbers instead of holding a single one.

+    var @a = 0 1 2 (1+2)

+The same expression could be found elsewhere where a list of scalar is expected, such as for a 'cartesian' and 'argand' command.

+    cartesian-yplot {fn:f} 0 1 2 (1+2)
+    argand-dot 0 1 2 (1+2)

+It could also be found in a 'for' loop command

+    for a in 0 1 2 (1+2); do
+      ...
+    done

 The set of rules for denoting a list of scalars is different than that used for denoting a single scalar.
 The main difference is that, by default, each scalar